adamedx/autographps-sdk/ROADMAP.md

 ## To-do items -- prioritized

-* make connect-graph and new-graphconnection have same arguments or make an alias
 * Make token caches per app-per cloud.
 * Add support for test endpoints
 * Add view to get-grapherror